fnord12/script.managewatched/README.md

 1. Install the add-on (obviously)

-2. If you want to map the individual functions to keys, you can adjust your keymap file](https://kodi.wiki/view/Keymap#Location_of_keymaps).
+2. The functions will now be available in the Context Menu.
+But if you want to map the individual functions to keys, you can adjust your keymap file](https://kodi.wiki/view/Keymap#Location_of_keymaps).

 There are five functions you can call.
 All are available via the context menu, under Manage Watched.
 The example shows them mapped to example keys; you can choose whatever keys you want: